What Is The Electron Configuration For He

 Helium (He) is the second element in the periodic table, with an atomic number of 2.
 This means it has two protons in its nucleus and, therefore, two electrons in a neutral atom.
 These two electrons occupy the lowest energy level available, which is the 1s orbital.

 Helium's filled 1s orbital makes it exceptionally stable and unreactive.
 It does not readily form chemical bonds with other atoms.
-This inertness is why Helium is a noble gas, belonging to Group 18 of the periodic table.
+Practically speaking, this inertness is why Helium is a noble gas, belonging to Group 18 of the periodic table.
 The stability of its electron configuration is a key factor in its widespread use in applications where a non-reactive environment is required, such as in balloons, cryogenics, and as a shielding gas in welding.

 Trends and Latest Developments